nok/sklearn-porter/readme.md

 pip install sklearn-porter
 ```

-If you want the latest bleeding edge changes, you can install the module from the master (development) branch:
+If you want the [latest changes](changelog.md#unreleased), you can install the module from the master (development) branch:

 ```bash
 pip uninstall -y sklearn-porter